All Episodes

 Why can't you be more like an American?

-Um we export American exceptionalism, the great America, the land of liberty and justice.
+We export American exceptionalism, the great America, the land of liberty and justice.

 But we don't live those values here.

-Um, and so that hypocrisy is one that I'm bothered by.
+And so that hypocrisy is one that I'm bothered by.

-I want America the Great to be America the Great.
+I want America, the great, to be America the great.

-Care was founded after 9-11 because they recognize that some people did something, and that all of us were starting to lose access to our civil liberties.
+CARE was founded after 9-11 because they recognized that some people did something and that all of us were starting to lose access to our civil liberties.

-The thing that was interesting in the class was every time the the professor said Al-Qaeda, he sort of like his shoulders went up.
+The thing that was interesting in the class was every time the professor said Al-Qaeda, he sort of like his shoulders went up.

-And you know, Al Qaeda, you know, hospital.
+Al-Qaeda, you know, hospital.

-You probably get to see him on Sienna.
+You probably get to see him on CNN.

 Yeah, of course.